 Keene is a medium-sized city located in the state of New Hampshire.
-With a population of 22,774 people and five associated neighborhoods, Keene is the 12th largest community in New Hampshire.
-Much of the housing stock in Keene was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 22,917 people and five associated neighborhoods, Keene is the 12th largest community in New Hampshire.
+Keene has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Keene has more people living here who work in computers and math than 95% of the places in the US.